-The World Health Organisation (WHO) has recognised this need and continually develops conceptual disablement models for international acceptance and use, and these frameworks are employed in the development of various disability measures.
-The International Classification of Impairments, Disabilities and Handicaps (ICIDH) developed by WHO in 1980 describes consequences of disease and disablements and is still used in the American Medical Association Guides to the Evaluation of Permanent Impairment (AMA guides).
-The International Classification of Functioning, Disability and Health (ICF) developed in 2001 focuses on the components of health rather than the consequence of disease and further recognises the important role of the environmental factors which may include human and technological social support systems which impact on health1.
+The World Health Organization (WHO) has recognised this need and continually develops conceptual disablement models for international acceptance and use and these frameworks are employed in the development of various disability measures.
+The International Classification of Impairments, Disabilities and Handicaps (ICIDH) developed by WHO in 1980 describes consequences of disease and disablements and is still used in the American Medical Association Guides to the Evaluation of Permanent Impairment (AMA guides) .
+The International Classification of Functioning, Disability and Health (ICF) developed in 2001 and detailed in the World Report on

+Disability focuses on the components of health rather than the consequence of disease.
+It also further recognises the important role of the contextual environmental and personal factors which may include human and technological social support systems which impact on health (Figure 1)1,12.
 In addition, a comprehensive hierarchical coding system which includes codes for body structures and functions, various ADLs and the severity of the disablement are described, and these codes can be expanded to great detail allowing for further development.
-The ICF has been adopted by more than 190 countries throughout the world and its key elements have been incorporated into various disability assessment scales for use by clinicians and administrators involved in healthcare.
+The ICF has been adopted by more than 190 countries throughout the world and its key elements have been incorporated into various disability assessment scales for use by clinicians and administrators involved in health-care.
+Importantly the concept of disability has changed from simply an inability to perform ADLs, to a paradigm that includes impairment of body structure and function, activity limitation and participation restrictions